AbhinavMalkoochi/code-mcp/README.md

 - Keep intermediate results private (they stay in the execution environment)

 Research from Anthropic shows this can reduce token usage by up to 98.7% compared to loading all tools upfront.

+## IDE Integration

+For AI coding assistants (Cursor, Claude Code, etc.), you can create rules files that instruct the LLM to use your generated `servers/` folder.
+This ensures the assistant leverages code execution instead of direct MCP calls.
+See the Anthropic blog on [Code execution with MCP](https://www.anthropic.com/research/code-execution-mcp) for more details.

+## Limitations

 Only STDIO transport is currently supported.
 Commands must exist on disk or be in your PATH.
 Relative paths must be explicit (start with `./`).